Employment in India

 This working age population can be divided in three broad categories from the lens of the labour market:

 The first two categories form the labour force.
-A little less than 600 million Indians, or six in ten working-age people, are in the labour force, while about 400 million working age Indians are out of the labour force[6].
+Roughly 625 million Indians, or six in ten working-age people, are in the labour force, while nearly 400 million working age Indians are out of the labour force.[6]

-India's labour force participation rate - the share of the population that is in the labour force - is lower than that of South Asian peers such as Bangladesh and Sri Lanka, and other comparable middle income countries[7].
+India's labour force participation rate - the share of the population that is in the labour force - is lower than that of South Asian peers such as Bangladesh, and other comparable middle income countries.[7]

 While female labour force participation rates are lower than those of males in many parts of the world, this gap is particularly sharp in India.
-There are just 180 million women in India's labour force, compared to 380 million men.
+There are a little more than 200 million women in India's labour force, compared to more than 400 million men.

 Economic sectors

-Of the 580 million people in India's labour force, around 560 million are currently working.
-The remaining 20 million persons in India's labour force are unemployed (see section below).
+Of the 625 million people in India's labour force, around 600 million are currently working.
+The remaining roughly 25 million persons in India's labour force are unemployed (see section below).

 In economics and Indian and international statistics, the economy is understood to be composed of three major sectors - agriculture, industry and services.
 In this categorisation, industry includes construction and manufacturing, in addition to utilities and mining.
 Services include trade, hospitality, transport, communications, real estate, financial services, professional services, public administration, defence, and other services.